WaltzBinaire/ofxMIOFlowGLSL/README.md

 3) getFlowBlurTexture() - to access the texture of your optical flow

-you can also simply preview your results by the use of drawReposition(0,0);
+you can also simply preview your results by the use of drawReposition(0,0); Please refer to the example_Basic provided.
+There is anything you need plus the ability to see how adjustments lead to different results

 HOW TO USE IN SHADER